Social-Futures-Lab/cse599social/readme.md

 3. The default menu uses a set of common menu headings 'Schedule', 'Readings', etc.  You may want to change them.
 Edit these in 'site/nav-bar.html'.
 4. Each menu item should normally have a corresponding subdirectory.
 If you changed the menus from the defaults, re-establish this correspondence by copying, renaming and deleting the existing subdirectories.
 5. If you use createcal, you may use the createcal templates in the site/createcal subdirectory, and additional createcal integration instructions below.
 6. Add your course content.
-There is a home index.html in the root of the repo, and each menu subdirectory also has an index.html.
-The page content area in each file is annotated with comments.
-You should also edit the page title in each file as needed.
+You can use the site/template.html file or any of the other index.html files provided in each menu subdirectory as a template for your pages.
+To use them, do the following:
+  * Rename the file as needed and place it in the desired directory.
+  * Edit the page title (what shows up at the top of the browser tab).
+  * Edit the content title (the main page heading, e.g. 'Assignments').
+  * Edit your main page content (this area is annoted with comments).

 ### Createcal Integration